A Trace in the Sand

 An architectural decision that isn't written down has a lifespan of, let's see, what is the memory span of a goldfish?
 Actually, it turns out that a goldfish memory span is not just a few seconds as previously thought.
 And we're even smarter than goldfish.
 Can't we just rely on our individual and group memory?
 Well, we have all been in the situation where a decision we thought we made yesterday, is still under debate today, and we have to persuade and coax, inform and influence and defend all over again.

 Writing the decision down doesn't get us entirely away from all of this, but it does help.
-We get sign-off on the decision and once that is achieved we can demand that only counter-arguments that have a strong link to architectural objectives (or the business strategy and imperatives that drive the architecture) can be brought up in contention with the decision.
+We get agreement on the decision and once that is achieved we can also agree that only counter-arguments that have a strong link to architectural objectives (or the business strategy and imperatives that drive the architecture) can be brought up in contention with the decision.
 (Remembering that architecture decisions are make or break, and changing them needs due consideration.)

-Still, the half-life of an architectural decision depends very much on the authority vested in the architects, and how this authority is formally and informally reinforced in the organization.
-And it depends on what the architects do to communicate the decision, and what support and follow-through they apply.
+Still, the half-life of an architectural decision depends very much on how we communicate the decision, and what support and follow-through we apply.

 So, if we kowtow to the push-back against architecture documentation in the agilist camp, and our own disinclination to write down architecture decisions and thinking that went into them, then we are sending the message that the "architecture" is not a set of decisions but just a fluid initial starting point that we expect everyone to remold and reshape actively and without constraint—or restraint.